yoseidonn/dpi-warrior-native-xray-binaries/README.md

-# Xray Binaries - Android armeabi-v7a
+# Xray Binaries - $title

-This branch contains Xray build artifacts for Android armeabi-v7a.
+This branch contains Xray build artifacts for $title.

-- Built by DPI Warrior scripts from vendored .
+- Built by DPI Warrior scripts from vendored `source/xray-core`.
-- See  branch README for usage and build instructions.
+- See `main` branch README for usage and build instructions.